bazelbuild/bazel-blog/_posts/2023-11-17-android-platforms.md

 (`--cpu=darwin_x86_64`), "Windows on ARM" (`--cpu=arm64_windows`): and that's just a few common OSes.

-Once we also want to describe Android and iOS devices, or custom development boards and their firmware, the single dimension of `--cpu` is insufficient, which is where the platforms concepts shine.
+When describing Android and iOS devices, or custom development boards and their firmware, the single dimension of `--cpu` is insufficient, which is where the platforms concepts shine.

 At a more basic level, because other rules (like C++, Java, Go, and Rust) are moving to support platforms, Android needs to support it to, so that